 The US Navy's air division spends incredible amounts of time on "FOD" control— that is, Foreign Object Damage control, making sure there's not so much as a pebble or an earring where it could, possibly, by any chance be thrown into the engine of a jet.
 It is amazing how a tiny object can utterly destroy a sufficiently advanced bit of equipment.
 That's why the first thing done at beginning of each day of duty on a carrier is a line of personnel walking together the length of the flight deck in strict formation to remove any piece of debris before any air traffic happens.

-The Bismarck was attacked by a small squadron of the obsolete Fairey Swordfish biplane, outdated and primitive even before the war started - though not as is occasionally assumed a World War I design, having been designed in the 1930s.
+The Bismarck was attacked by a small squadron of the obsolete Fairey Swordfish biplane, outdated and primitive even before the war started - though not as is occasionally assumed a World War I design, having been designed in the 1930s (the Swordfish was simply obsolete before it was even designed).
 The planes crippled the battleship by taking out her rudder with a torpedo hit, leaving her unable to do anything but run in circles until the rest of the Royal Navy caught up.
 The Bismarck couldn't track and hit the slow-moving, low-flying biplanes since she had been designed with medium-velocity C33 105mm anti-aircraft guns but these had been substituted while under construction for the more modern high-velocity C37 105mm.
 Nobody told the fire control designers about the change and the fire control system was still optimized for the C33.
 As a result, the fire control system unerringly pointed the guns at the wrong place and overshot the planes.
 By some incredible chance five Swordfish were damaged but none shot down..

-Important to note the hit on the rudder (which was blind luck, ordnance from plans at the time couldn't really be aimed reliably) was the only hit by the planes that actually did any damage to the Bismarck.
-Outside of that, this trope was not Truth In Telivison as the planes out of date torpedoes were too weak to inflict damage to anything besides the rudder.
+Important to note the hit on the rudder (which was blind luck, ordnance from planes at the time couldn't really be aimed reliably) was the only hit by the planes that actually did any damage to the Bismarck.
+Outside of that, this trope was not Truth in Television as the planes out of date torpedoes were too weak to inflict damage to anything besides the rudder.

 During the 1990s at the National Training Center, the resident OPFOR had no trouble employing simple effective countermeasures against advanced American equipment, including digital C4I systems and Apache Longbows.
 In one occasion, a group of Longbows launched their entire load of simulated Hellfires on burn barrels that looked like a group of armored vehicles on their sensors, before being shot down by MANPADS teams waiting by their battle positions.

-Rather recently, the US army has discovered that insurgents could use cheap, commercially available equipment to intercept and view camera footage being transmitted by American UAVs.
+The US army discovered that insurgents could use cheap, commercially available equipment to intercept and view camera footage being transmitted by American UAVs.

 And as it turned out, the information is completely useless to them.
 They already know they are being watched.